DMPRoadmap/roadmap/README.md

 #### Troubleshooting
 See the [Troubleshooting Guide](https://github.com/DMPRoadmap/roadmap/wiki/Troubleshooting) on the DMPRoadmap Wiki

-### The DMP ID Repository
+### The DMPHub

-The DMP ID repository is an API (backed by a NoSQL document database) that provides DMP ID registration (unique identifiers for DMPs), metadata versioning, publicly accessible and highly available landing pages for DMP ID metadata, and a mechanism for uploading the PDF for a DMP generated outside the DMPTool.
+The DMPHub is an API (backed by a NoSQL document database) that provides DMP ID registration (unique identifiers for DMPs), metadata versioning, publicly accessible and highly available landing pages for DMP ID metadata, and a mechanism for uploading the PDF for a DMP generated outside the DMPTool.

 <img src="https://github.com/CDLUC3/dmptool/blob/main/docs/v5/upload_workflow.png" alt="diagram of how the upload DMP form works" width="700"/>

 <img src="https://github.com/CDLUC3/dmptool/blob/main/docs/v5/update_workflow.png" alt="diagram of how updates to a DMP ID are handled" width="700"/>

 Please see the following repositories:
-- [dmp-hub-cfn](https://github.com/CDLUC3/dmp-hub-cfn) - AWS Cloud Formation templates to build the necessary infrastructure for the DMP ID Repository
+- [dmp-hub-cfn](https://github.com/CDLUC3/dmp-hub-cfn) - AWS Cloud Formation templates to build the necessary infrastructure for the DMPHub
 - [dmp-hub-sam](https://github.com/CDLUC3/dmp-hub-sam) - AWS Lambda code that contains all of the application logic

 #### How versioning works

-The DMP ID repository versions a DMP's metadata (and PDF if applicable) when changes are made.
+The DMPHub versions a DMP's metadata (and PDF if applicable) when changes are made.

-When changes from the external system (DMPTool in most cases) come through, the DMP ID repository checks the DMP ID item's `modified` date against the internal stored `dmphub_modification_day`.
+When changes from the external system (DMPTool in most cases) come through, the DMPHub checks the DMP ID item's `modified` date against the internal stored `dmphub_modification_day`.
 If the dates differ or the modifier is not the system of provenance (the one who created the DMP record) then a new version is created.

 When a new version is created the following happens:
 - a 'snapshot' is taken of the curent DMP metadata.